AustinOverholt/Node-Todo/README.md

 I am creating a new Node application from the ground up.

-I have added Express and plan to add React at some point as well.
+I have added Express in "ExpressAppDemo"

+I also have a React app running in "my-app"